tensorlakeai/indexify/docs/docs/getting_started.md

     ```python
     repo = client.get_repository("default")
     repo.add_documents([
-        {"text": "Indexify is amazing!"},
+        "Indexify is amazing!",
-        {"text": "Indexify is a retrieval service for LLM agents!"},
+        "Indexify is a retrieval service for LLM agents!",
-        {"text": "Kevin Durant is the best basketball player in the world."}
+        "Kevin Durant is the best basketball player in the world."
     ])
     ```